blacklabelops-legacy/packercentos/README.md

 This project includes scripts for uploading and managing the box on [Atlas](https://atlas.hashicorp.com/).
 The scripts are described in this [Tutorial](/tutorials/versioningWithAtlas.md).

 ## Notes

-### Installing Updates

-The build does not include the command 'yum update' because the package versions would not be stable.
-We only update the kernel in order to keep Virtualbox Guest Additions working.

 ### Reboot for Latest CentOS Kernel